Pay-as-you-go & consumption-based pricing

 When you move from an upfront purchase mindset to a pay-as-you-go pricing strategy, it allows you to run a far more profitable business because the lifetime value of those customers can be extended so much further into the future.
 It makes the challenge of high customer acquisition costs, particularly in competitive categories, become less daunting.

 This is actually one of the areas of innovation that's so exciting about the pay-as-you-go model.
 In every company—it doesn't matter whether you are a product company, a media company, a dating service, or an insurance company—you have a first-run experience where a customer or consumer signs up.
 And then they're like, "Okay, I'm ready.
 I clicked submit.
 What next?"
 How does this experience unfold?
 And in every business, there are unique moments where consumers go, "Aha!
 I get it.
 That is what I just paid for.
 This is great!"
-Those trigger "a-ha" moments are so important for every company to understand their user experience.
+Those trigger "a-ha" moments are so important for every company to understand and revamp their user experience.
 It influences how these companies think about delivering their products and services.
 You look through the lens of the consumer to understand the moments that unlock endorphins and you think, "Oh, this is great."

 Years ago, I worked at eBay.
 We came to realize through a lot of market studies and customer research that that trigger moment at eBay was when a customer signed up and bid on their first auction listing and won and received that notification that says, "Congratulations, you won."
 And that language is still used today.
 That is an incredible feeling.
 It does release endorphins.
 And it did have a very significant impact on the expected value of those customers.
-The value of customers that won in an initial bid of an auction was exponentially higher as than those that never bid, or bid and lost.
+The value of customers that won in an initial bid of an auction was exponentially higher than those that never bid, or bid and lost.
 Those customers often churned out and never returned.
 So the customers that won something are the ones that came back for many, many years on end.

 The example applies to every business out there.
 And it's imperative for every business owner and/or product developer and/or marketer to truly rally around not only discovering and understanding what those trigger moments are for your business but also figuring out how to recreate them and to punctuate them.
 And then perhaps to create them again.
 There doesn't have to be just a single moment, but if you can create a series of those moments and those moments can help unlock, perhaps, cross-sell, upsell, decisions that are being made in SaaS models, that is some of the magic that has to go into building a successful pay-as-you-go business.

 There are a number of things that have to come into play in order for businesses to be successful in offering pay-as-you-go pricing models.
 There are the functional aspects of being able to offer fixed and variable pricing and to monitor consumers' usage, but as marketers and product developers come together there are many complex ways that these offers can be presented, and it's often not just a simple fixed and variable component.
-There tends to be, for metered models, tiered pricing and different progressive tiers.
+There tends to be, for metered models, tiered pricing plans and different progressive tiers.
 There can also be stairstep levels.
 There can be all different kinds of variants on the theme.
 Consumers expect that there will be discounts at scale as they become a larger customer, and they expect the pricing, particularly on the margin for pay-as-you-go services, to decline.

 So the billing system that we deliver at Recurly has contemplated, how do we make this easy and flexible, and fluid for businesses to create a series of orchestrated events that allow for the best user experience to unfold—one in which billing, frankly, just gets out of the way.
 And doesn't encumber the user experience.
 That is a big philosophical objective for Recurly, not only in the way that we think about building out our platform but also in the way we couple the billing capabilities with data and analytics, because businesses also need to know what those trigger points are that unlock the potential for future customer expansion.